Discover the best horror movies of today to marathon | Films

 7. Current of Evil (2014)

 A mix of teen horror with a dash of social criticism, Current of Evil is one of the modern examples of horror done without the clichés of the genre.
 In the feature available on Netflix, young Jaime “Jay” Height (Maika Monroe) is pursued by supernatural entities after having sex with her boyfriend.
-When he explains that the curse, like a venereal disease, is “passed on” by sex, Jay asks his friends to help break the chain.
+When he explains that the curse, like a venereal disease, is “passed on” through sex, Jay asks his friends for help in breaking the chain.

 With a budget of just $1.3 million, Chain of Evil grossed $23.3 million worldwide.
 Acclaimed by critics, who praised the originality of the plot, the film scored 95% on Rotten Tomatoes, 6.8 on IMDb and 83 on Metacritic.